waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The "update_op_db.sh" bash script is to update the overpass database.
 It is very much ready to work for you.
 You DO need to get EVERY single thing right for a successful outcome.
 Feel free to try anything.

 In my TODO list is to write "update_op_db.sh" usage.
-Then add cron job to automate retrieving "Change Files" and updating with "update_op_db.sh".

-One thing to keep in mind, you start your "update" from "Change File" that has data DATED JUST AFTER what is in your region file.
+One thing to keep in mind, you start your "update" from the "Change File" generated the day AFTER the last day in your database, you add NEWER data to your current data.
 Doing this DO NOT leave a gap between dates either.

-The script "cron4op.sh" is a driver script that calls "getdiff" to download change files, then calls the "update_op_db.sh" when new change files are downloaded to update overpass database.
+The script "cron4op.sh" is a driver script that calls "getdiff" to download "Change Files", then calls the "update_op_db.sh" when new change files are downloaded to update overpass database.
 The script is intended to be called as a cron job, can be scheduled to run as needed.